Tiffany Series events are on Sundays at 3 p.m., and take place in Brown Memorial’s sanctuary.

 Tickets are available below (see Pay Pal buttons) and at the door.
 We also offer Patron ($50) tickets as a way for you to help the Tiffany Series continue to provide quality concerts and speakers.
 We are deeply grateful for this additional support.
 Patron-level ticket holders will receive a complimentary CD recording of either “Celebrating the Skinner Organ” or Mendelssohn’s “Elijah” with Fred Swann as guest organist.

-Delegate Mary Washington will serve as moderator, and participants represent Christian, Jewish, Muslim and Buddhist faith communities.
-Panelists are Buddhist Jann Jackson, who has taught at the Mindrolling Lotus Garden Retreat Center in Virginia; Rabbi Elissa Sachs-Kohen of the Baltimore Hebrew Congregation; Pakistani-American Muslim student Anushka Aqil, who is at the Johns Hopkins School of Public Health; Baptist Bishop Allyson Abrams of the Empowerment Liberation Cathedral in Silver Spring; and Brown Memorial Senior Pastor Andrew Foster Connors.
+This fascinating panel discussion featured representatives of four religions.
+Delegate Mary Washington served as moderator, and panelists were Buddhist Jann Jackson, who has taught at the Mindrolling Lotus Garden Retreat Center in Virginia; Rabbi Elissa Sachs-Kohen of the Baltimore Hebrew Congregation; Pakistani-American Muslim student Anushka Aqil, who is at the Johns Hopkins School of Public Health; Baptist Bishop Allyson Abrams of the Empowerment Liberation Cathedral in Silver Spring; and Brown Memorial Senior Pastor Andrew Foster Connors.

 Don’t forget to “like” us on Facebook.